WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 III.
 Connecting to WireHole-UI

-1. Create a WireGuard Client
+1. Creating a WireGuard Client

 To connect to the WireGuard VPN Server, you need to access the Web UI to create a client.